Rational links and DT invariants of quivers

 Here the linear $q$-degree increases only for the summation indices $\alpha_i$, but this is compensated by the increase in quadratic $q$-degree.
 The quadratic terms in the $q$-exponent that mix $c$ and $\alpha_i$ as well as the sum on the right only influence off-diagonal entries of the adjacency matrix of the quiver and hence do not contribute to any $\delta_i$.
 Thus the net change in $\delta$ is $-2z-2x$ for the $\alpha_i$ and zero for the $\beta_i$. \end{proof}

-\begin{cor} The twist operations as detailed in Theorem~\ref{thm:prodform} preserve the $\delta$-homogeneity of the generating functions of rescaled skein module elements.
-More specifically, $T^\prime OP$, $T^\prime RI$, $R^\prime UP$ and $R^\prime OP$ preserve the $\delta$-grading, whereas $T^\prime UP$ decreases it by one and $R^\prime RI$ increases it by one. \end{cor} \begin{proof} For each of the six twist rules, one easily checks via Lemma~\ref{lem:hom} that multiplication by the Pochhammer symbol preserves the $\delta$-grading, whereas the monomial factor preserves or shifts the grading as stated. \end{proof} The next corollary follows analogously. \begin{cor} The closure operation coupled to the last crossing, as simplified in Lemma~\ref{lemmaclosure} and Lemma~\ref{lemmaclosure2} (and rescaled to be compatible with the algorithm from Theorem~\ref{thm:prodform}), preserves $\delta$-homogeneity.
-More specifically $Cl (T UP)$ preserves the $\delta$-grading, whereas $Cl_{NS} (T RI)$ increases it by one. \end{cor}
+\begin{corollary} The twist operations as detailed in Theorem~\ref{thm:prodform} preserve the $\delta$-homogeneity of the generating functions of rescaled skein module elements.
+More specifically, $T^\prime OP$, $T^\prime RI$, $R^\prime UP$ and $R^\prime OP$ preserve the $\delta$-grading, whereas $T^\prime UP$ decreases it by one and $R^\prime RI$ increases it by one. \end{corollary} \begin{proof} For each of the six twist rules, one easily checks via Lemma~\ref{lem:hom} that multiplication by the $q$-Pochhammer symbol preserves the $\delta$-grading, whereas the monomial factor preserves or shifts the grading as stated. \end{proof} The next corollary follows analogously. \begin{corollary} The closure operation coupled to the last crossing, as simplified in Lemma~\ref{lemmaclosure} and Lemma~\ref{lemmaclosure2} (and rescaled to be compatible with the algorithm from Theorem~\ref{thm:prodform}), preserves $\delta$-homogeneity.
+More specifically $Cl (T UP)$ preserves the $\delta$-grading, whereas $Cl_{NS} (T RI)$ increases it by one. \end{corollary}